ProseMirror/rfcs/text/0002-editorstate-create-storedmarks.md

 # Guide-level explanation

-Nothing to explain here, it would work in the same way as other fields passed in `EditorState.create`.
+It would work in the same way as other fields.

 # Reference-level explanation